 Kelly’s of Peregian, Peregian

-Just across the road from one of the locals’ fave beaches, you’ll find Kelly’s of Peregian, a great spot for a bite to eat after a morning of sandcastle constructing or an afternoon of salty splashing.
+Just across the road from one of the locals’ fave beaches you’ll find Kelly’s of Peregian, where you can grab a bite to eat after a morning of sandcastle constructing or an afternoon of salty splashing.

-The Kelly’s chefs often get high fives for their halloumi and zucchini fritters, oven roasted field mushrooms and eggs benedict (ps. they do a baby bene for your little ones wanting a half-serve).
-The little guys will have their hunger pains satisfied after chowing down on bacon and eggs, pancakes, cheese toastie soldiers or eggs and soldiers.
+The Kelly’s chefs often get high fives for their halloumi and zucchini fritters, which make an appearance on both the breakfast and lunch menus.
+They do a baby benedict for your little ones, or they can satisfy their hunger pains by chowing down on a kid-friendly portion of steak and chips.

-Kids can run amok outside on the village green, perfect their sandcastle skills in the sandpit or make the most of the fully enclosed indoor play area with toys and cubby.
+They can then run amok outside on the village green, perfect their sand-building skills in the sandpit or make the most of the fully enclosed indoor play area with toys and cubby.

 Where: 2/6 Kingfisher Drive, Peregian Beach.

-Hot tip: If you’re looking for a hearty iron injection to round out the week, head to Kelly’s on Friday or Saturday night for their 200g rib fillet cooked over a charcoal pit BBQ.
+Hot tip: If you’re looking for a hearty iron injection to round out the week, head to Kelly’s on Friday or Saturday for their $20 steak night special.

-If your crew likes to chow down on different types of food, try the family-friendly buffet at Nouveau Restaurant for breakfast and dinner seven days, or lunches on weekends.
+If your crew likes to feast on an array of food, try the family-friendly themed dinner buffet at Nouveau Restaurant.

 Where: 270 Ocean Drive, Twin Waters.